How it works

 Restaurant staff and tips

 It’s quick and easy for staff to operate, and most welcome the chance to do some good at Christmas.
 Most restaurants find that participating in StreetSmart has no effect on the level of tipping.
-In fact customers are happy to contribute and don’t make any adjustment to the level of tip they would normally leave for a meal.
+In fact, customers are happy to contribute and don’t make any adjustment to the level of tip they would normally leave for a meal.

 The £1 donation is added to the bill after the service charge and VAT, and so it does not affect your VAT returns.

 Restaurants are asked to submit funds to StreetSmart by the end of February at the latest.
 EITHER send a cheque payable to ‘StreetSmart-Action for the Homeless’ to StreetSmart, 83 Clerkenwell Road, London, EC1R 5AR; OR arrange a credit transfer to our account at Barclays Bank, Sort Code 20-36-88 / Account Number 70190888.

 Deutsche Bank supports StreetSmart

 For the past nine years Deutsche Bank has supported Streetsmart by covering all of the campaign’s administration costs to ensure that every penny raised goes to help the homeless.
 Half of the funds raised each year support projects that prevent youth homelessness in line with the bank’s youth engagement programme, Born to Be [www.db.com/uk/borntobe].
 Deutsche Bank also engages its employees to act as campaign advocates within their networks.

 As a leading global investment bank, Deutsche Bank is committed to tackling key social challenges and invests around €80 million each year in projects to support disadvantaged communities across the world.
 For more information visit https://www.db.com/cr/index_en.htm